jpchip/mke-frozen-treats/README.md

 ## Forking

-This could easily be forked and setup for your own location!
-You could even swap out custard with some other thing (eg. soup, taco, sale).
+This could easily be forked and setup for your own locations!
+You could even swap out custard with some other thing (eg. soup, tacos, sales).
 Have fun with it!

 ## Limitations